Russia–Turkey relations: Military relations

 On 12 September 2017, Turkey announced that it had signed a deal to purchase the Russian S-400 surface-to-air missile system; the deal was characterised by American press as ″the clearest sign of [Recep Erdoğan]′s pivot toward Russia and away from NATO and the West" that ″cements a recent rapprochement with Russia″.
-Despite pressure to cancel the deal on the part of the Trump administration, in April 2018 the scheduled delivery of the S-400 batteries had been brought forward from the first quarter of 2020 to July 2019.
+Despite pressure to cancel the deal on the part of the Trump administration, in April 2018, the scheduled delivery of the S-400 batteries had been brought forward from the first quarter of 2020 to July 2019.
+The sensitive information related to the F-35's stealth profile and other components being shared with Russia from the S-400's radar and sensor systems is seen by Washington as the hazard in the military trade between Russia and Turkey.

-In September 2019, Russia sent the Sukhoi Su-35S and the 5th Generation stealth fighter Su-57 to Turkey for Technofest Istanbul 2019.
-The jets landed at Turkey's Atatürk Airport, weeks after Recep Tayyip Erdoğan went to Moscow and discussed stealth fighter with Vladimir Putin.
+In September 2019, Russia sent its fourth-generation fighter aircraft, Sukhoi Su-35, and its fifth-generation stealth fighter aircraft, Sukhoi Su-57, to Turkey for Teknofest İstanbul 2019.
+The jets landed at Turkey's Atatürk Airport, only some weeks after Turkish President Recep Tayyip Erdoğan had paid an official visit to Moscow, where he discussed the possibility of purchasing Russia's stealth combat aircraft with Vladimir Putin.

-In November 2021, Russia offered assistance to Turkey in developing new-generation fighter jet to Turkey.
-Some Turkish officials have also shown interest to buy Russian jets if the US F-16 deal fails.
+In November 2021, Russia offered assistance to Turkey in developing the country's new-generation fighter.
+Some Turkish officials have also shown interest in buying Russian jets if the US F-16 deal fails.

 In 2024, Washington warned Turkey of potential consequences if it did not reduce exports of US military-linked hardware to Russia, critical for Moscow's war efforts.
 Assistant Commerce Secretary Matthew Axelrod met Turkish officials to halt this trade, emphasizing the need to curb the flow of American-origin components vital to Russia's military.
 The issue strained NATO relations, as Turkey increased trade with Russia despite US and EU sanctions since Russia's 2022 invasion of Ukraine.
 Axelrod urged Turkey to enforce a ban on transshipping US items to Russia, warning that Moscow was exploiting Turkey's trade policy.
 Despite a rise in Turkey's exports of military-linked goods to Russia and intermediaries, there was no corresponding increase in reported imports in those destinations, suggesting a "ghost trade."